reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 - Data Population:
   - The process essentially populates data into a `UBlueprintGeneratedClass`.
 This class serves as a container, where we can store the data.
 Instead of creating a new class each time, we reuse the existing one, but before doing so, we need to ensure the data is clean and doesn’t interfere with new data (hence, the "Clean and Sanitize Class" step).

 Now we can better understand why the process unfolds in this particular way.
-And lastly, because our modifications may alter the class layout, we need to ensure that existing instances in the world reflect these changes.
-This is why we "Re-instance" them.
+And lastly, because our modifications may alter the class layout, so we need to "Re-instance" it to reflect the change, we also need to ensure that existing instances in the world are aware of it.
+So they are also being "Reinstanced".

 >Note: The steps mentioned above outline the compilation process for a single blueprint.
 However, the full process is much more complex, involving nearly 15 different steps.
 In this series, we'll cover each of these steps from start to finish.
 {: .prompt-info}